AntiGuide/pascal-action/README.md

-This action is a fork of ![fabasoad/pascal-action](https://github.com/fabasoad/pascal-action) I want to use this with a list of script files.
+This action is a fork of ![fabasoad/pascal-action](https://github.com/fabasoad/pascal-action) I wanted to use this with a list of script files.